Sedatb23/EpochAPI/README.md

-# EpochAPI
+# EpochApi
-.NET Core API using Pomelo Entity Framework and Fluent Validations
+A base .NET Core API using EF Core and FluentValidations